 A. The relationship between the members of a family.

 C. The romantic relationship between a man and woman.

 D. The relationship between Christ and his Church.

-In the Greek language however there’s a different word for each type of these love relationships.
+In the Greek language, however, there’s a different word for each type of these love relationship.